AndryRafam/GAME_FOR_KIDS/README.md

 # GAME FOR KIDS

 Contains games for kids.
-Program is developed in C / C++ / Python.
+Program is developed in C / C++ / Python 3.
 For now, there is two games in the repo:

 - 9x9 Tic Tac Toe game (in C)